 Camping and Fishing in North Carolina

 Wherever you go in your RV for fishing and camping in North Carolina, make sure to pack up your supplies.
-With so many fishing locations providing multiple fish species, make sure to pack your tackle box with appropriate bait, lures, and flies for each.
+With so many fishing locations hosting a variety of fish species, make sure to pack your tackle box with appropriate bait, lures, and flies for each.
 Fish are fickle; you never know which species will be biting on any day.
-Cooking utensils are crucial as freshly caught fish always taste best.
-Finally, make sure your refrigerator and freezer are in working order to bring your excess catches home.
+Cooking utensils are crucial, as freshly caught fish always tastes best.

-Include warm clothing, sunblock, and insect repellent on your list of necessities.
-Though seasons pass slowly in North Carolina, the weather is not always constant.
-Come prepared for the worst, and you’ll always be ready.
+Include warm clothing, sunblock, and insect repellent on your packing list.
+Though seasons pass slowly in North Carolina, the weather is not always constant, and layers are a good idea.
 Before you head out on your trip, check out our blog for all you need to know about fishing.

 With an RV rental, your fishing trip will be a little more comfortable!
 After you’ve spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home onboard your RV.
 Plan your perfect fishing getaway with an RV rental from RVshare.